mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - When to use DMM vs scope?

 ## Scopes
-- What is an oscilliscope?
+- What is an oscilloscope?
-- How does an oscillicope work?
+- How does an oscilloscope work?
 - What are triggers on a scope?
 How do I use them?
 - How do I get current if I'm measuring the voltage across a sense resistor?
 - When would I need multiple scope channels?